Silicone Render Cost

 Render Over Existing Render

-If you apply new rendering without assessing the existing structure, you run the risk of having both the new and old layers of render falling off, leading to health and safety issues, as well as added costs for repair.
-If you have minor issues such as cracks, your contractor will need to repair these before starting work on your polymer render, with small patch repairs usually costing between £100 to £350, depending on your render type.
+If you apply new silicone rendering without assessing the existing structure, you risk having both layers falling off, leading to health and safety issues and added repair costs.
+If you have minor issues such as cracks, your contractor will repair these before starting work, with small patch repairs usually costing £100 to £350.

-This method is far more time-efficient than a full removal of old render and can help trim down labour charges as well as hire charges for additional equipment.
-Render applications can start at £3,000 for small properties and rise to £6,000 and above for larger homes, and even more for premium materials.
+This method is more time-efficient than full removal and can help trim down labour charges and hire charges for additional equipment.
+Render applications start at £3,000 for small properties and rise to £6,000 and above for larger homes.

-If quick turnarounds aren’t necessary, you can choose more traditional renders - such as cement or sand - that have longer drying and curing times, but lower supply costs instead of silicone render.
-Cement render is the cheapest at £10 per m2, while lime render costs around £20 per m2 - when you start adding plastics into the mix, the price rises, with polymer render costing around £30 per m2, the same as acrylic.
+Cement render is the cheapest at £10 per m2, while lime render costs around £20 per m2.
+When you start adding plastics, the price rises, with polymer render costing around £30 per m2.

 Clad Over Existing Render

-Again, if your underlying rendering is in good condition, you can ask your contractor to install cladding over your rendering.
-Cladding installation can cost around £3,800 and will take anywhere from two to three days, making it more time-efficient than removal of the existing render - especially true if you have pebbledash rendering, which commands long labour periods due to the trickiness of the removal.
+If your underlying rendering is in good condition, you can install cladding over your rendering.
+Cladding installation costs around £3,800 and takes two to three days, making it more time-efficient than removal - especially true if you have pebbledash rendering, which commands long labour periods due to removal difficulty.

-The material you choose for your cladding - timber, UPVC or aluminium - will give you lower or higher costs, with timber being the cheapest and aluminium being the most expensive option.
+Your cladding material - timber, UPVC or aluminium - will give you lower or higher costs, with timber being cheapest and aluminium most expensive.

 Paint Over Existing Render

-It is possible to paint over your existing render if your contractor deems the full removal of your existing render unnecessary.
-To assess this, your contractor will need to examine the original rendering for any damages or signs of structural decay and fix these problems if they are minor enough to be resolved with a repair.
+You can paint over your existing render if your contractor deems full removal unnecessary.
+Your contractor will examine the original rendering for damages or structural decay and fix minor problems.

-Any dents or missing spots of render will become glaringly obvious once masonry paint is applied, so this repair step mustn’t be skipped to get a uniform finish.
-Painting over existing render works better for some surfaces than others, and won’t cover up any unwanted textures - like pebbledash - so it’s important to weigh up the pros and cons if you want to achieve a sleek look, rather than just updating the colour.
+Any dents or missing spots will become obvious once masonry paint is applied, so this repair step mustn't be skipped.
+Painting works better for some surfaces than others, and won't cover unwanted textures like pebbledash.

 Different Types of Render